subgraph/sgos_handbook/05_features_and_advanced_usage_07_virtualmachines.md

 ### Managing virtual machine using an interface

-There are multiple user interfaces that allow interfacing with Qemu/KVM with various degrees in complexity such as:
+There are multiple user interfaces that allow interfacing with Qemu/KVM with various degrees of complexity such as:

 * [gnome-boxes](https://wiki.gnome.org/Apps/Boxes)
 * [virt-manager](http://virt-manager.et.redhat.com/)